truecharts/public/website/src/content/docs/guides/gpu/intel.md

 - Having your GPU isolated when using a VM
 - Passed the GPU to your Talos Machine when using a VM

-## Extensions
+## Extensions for Talhelper/Clustertool

 :::caution[Charts]

-This guide assumes you are using Clustertool for your talos cluster.
+This Section assumes you are using Clustertool or Talhelper for your talos cluster.
 The steps may differ otherwise.

 :::

 Its important to add the following Extensions to your `talconfig.yaml` for bootstrap: